TheManuelML/obsidian-agent/src/backend/managers/README.md

 ## Model Runner
 The function `callModel` in `modelRunner.ts` simply calls a gemini llm model.
 NO streaming, NO tools, NO memory.
 Simple requests

+## Function Runner
+Imports the available function declarations from `src/backend/tools` and uses a switch to execute them using the model Function Call.